josephpalma/josephpalma.github.io/projects/project-1.md

 For this project, I assummed the role of designer, programmer, graphic designer, photographer and content producer.
 My contributions added to the value of the company, which was then bought by the mainland behemouth; Ameresco.

-You can learn more about the value-driven aquisition here[UH Micromouse Website](https://www.ameresco.com/ameresco-acquires-chelsea-group-limited-to-expand-commercial-retail-and-industrial-services-in-hawaii/).
+You can learn more about the value-driven aquisition here [Ameresco Aquires Chelsea Group](https://www.ameresco.com/ameresco-acquires-chelsea-group-limited-to-expand-commercial-retail-and-industrial-services-in-hawaii/).